Nostr NIPS 46

 Initiating a connection

-Direct connection initiated by remote signer
+Direct connection initiated by remote-signer

-The remote signer would provide a connection token in the form:
+remote-signer provides connection token in the form:

 Direct connection initiated by the client